 Links have been forged with several of the College’s departments and reciprocal arrangements are planned for the future.
 These will include our providing work experience placements in our commercial cattery for their students and our children being given access to visit the more exotic creatures that are cared for at the College.
 We are able to provide facilities for College students who do not thrive in a classroom environment and the College may provide a benefit to us by using our grounds for general training purposes.

-This facility, built by volunteers in 2013, will continue to provide the most useful space for growing some fruit & vegetables in it and for raising others ready for transplanting in the vegetable garden.
+This facility, built by volunteers, will continue to provide the most useful space for growing some fruit & vegetables in it and for raising others ready for transplanting in the vegetable garden.
 It has proven most useful to be able to garden under cover during extremely inclement weather!

 Pond, Bog Garden/Bio-diversity Habitat & Vista Point

-We are now in our second 5-year Business Plan, the first having been for 2008 – 2013.
+We are now coming to the end of our second 5-year Business Plan, the first having been for 2008 – 2013.
 This, in addition to having undergone a most thorough Board scrutiny was also independently vetted by Surrey Business and Social Enterprise Adviser.
 The Key Performance Indicators continue to evolve as we scrutinise an increasing number of “outcomes”.
 Initial performance is based on the number of days that children attend and how our Income and Expenditure projections mirror that growth.